Klaus Wolfgang Niemöller

-Klaus Wolfgang Niemöller (21 July 1929 in Gelsenkirchen) is a German musicologist.
+Klaus Wolfgang Niemöller (21 July 1929 – 13 April 2024) was a German musicologist.

 Life and career

 Niemöller studied musicology at the University of Cologne from 1950 to 1955.
-Afterwards he received his doctorate with his dissertation and in 1964 his habilitation with Untersuchungen zu Musikpflege und Musikunterricht in den deutschen Lateinschulen vom ausgehenden Middle Ages bis um 1600.
+Afterwards he received his doctorate with a dissertation on Nicolaus Wollick and in 1964 his habilitation with Untersuchungen zu Musikpflege und Musikunterricht in den deutschen Lateinschulen vom ausgehenden Middle Ages bis um 1600.
 In 1969 he was appointed professor.

 From 1975 to 1983, Niemöller was director of the musicological seminar of the Westfälische Wilhelms-Universität in Münster and from 1983 to 1994 director of the musicological institute of the University of Cologne.
 Niemöller was chairman of the Joseph Haydn Institute in Cologne and the Robert Schumann Research Centre in Düsseldorf as well as president of the Gesellschaft für Musikforschung.

-Since 1976, Niemöller has been a full member of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.
-His focus is on medieval music theory, and on the music history of the 19th and 20th centuries.
+From 1976, Niemöller was a full member of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.
+His focus was on medieval music theory, and on the music history of the 19th and 20th centuries.

+Niemöller died in Cologne on 13 April 2024, at the age of 94.